JujuAdams/iota/latest/README.md

 iota is built and maintained by [@jujuadams](https://twitter.com/jujuadams), whose career started by converting [Hyper Light Drifter to 60FPS](https://www.youtube.com/watch?v=LvL9Rt6JVlk).
 Juju's worked on several [commercial GameMaker games](http://www.jujuadams.com/).

-This library will never truly be finished because contributions and suggestions from new users are always welcome.
-Scribble wouldn't be the same without [your](https://tenor.com/search/whos-awesome-gifs) input!
+This library will never truly be finished because contributions and suggestions from new users are always welcome. iota wouldn't be the same without [your](https://tenor.com/search/whos-awesome-gifs) input!
 Make a suggestion on the repo's [Issues page](https://github.com/JujuAdams/iota/issues) if you'd like a feature to be added.

 ## License